Colorado voters reject tougher rules on oil and gas drilling

 Known as Proposition 112, the measure would have mandated at least 2,500 feet (762 m) of separation between new drilling activities and occupied or vulnerable areas.
-It garnered about 43 percent of votes with more than three quarters of precincts reporting, according to data from the Colorado Secretary of State’s office.
+It garnered 43 percent of votes with 91 percent of precincts reporting, according to data from the Colorado Secretary of State’s office.
 Passage required a majority of votes.

 Opponents said the measure would have cost Colorado’s economy between $169 billion and $217 billion over 12 years, and would have cut state and local tax revenues by $7 billion to $9 billion.
 Oil production in the state was up 26 percent year-over-year to 477,000 barrels per day, according to the latest U.S. government figures.